Hazim Abdallah Khedr: Political and advocacy activities

-Khader belonged to the Muslim Brotherhood, and one of his colleagues in the organization was Professor Educator Ghanem Hammoudat, and he was persecuted during the royal era because of his advocacy activity.
+Khader belonged to the Muslim Brotherhood, and one of his colleagues in the organization was Professor Educator Ghanem Hammoudat.
+Khader was persecuted during the royal era because of his advocacy activity.

 He was arrested for a period after the July 14, 1958 coup and the explosion of the Shawaf movement in Mosul.
-He was arrested on March 8, 1959, AD, then released.
+He was also arrested on March 8, 1959, then released.

 The security services did not hesitate to pursue him.
 Ibrahim Khalil Al-Allaf, professor of modern history at the University of Mosul, said: “I cannot describe how happy he was when I gave him a copy of an official document, which is a security report written about him in 1956 when he was a student at the College of Arts - University of Baghdad.
 In it, he belongs to the Islamic Brothers Association, and he and a number of his fellow students went to Tal Afar and Sinjar to spread the ideas of this association.
-I had obtained this document from the files of Nineveh Governorate since the early seventies of the last century when I was completing my master’s thesis on the Wilayat of Mosul.”
+I had obtained this document from the files of Nineveh Governate since the early seventies of the last century when I was completing my master’s thesis on the Wilayat of Mosul.”

-The previous regime for his Islamic political activity removed him from the university to the Directorate of Education in Mosul for the period from 1977 to 1986.
+The previous regime removed Khader from the university to the Directorate of Education in Mosul for the period from 1977 to 1986, because of his Islamic political activity.

-He was keen on the Arabic language.
-Keen to strive, and despite the offers made to him to work outside Iraq, he refused to leave his academic position at the Faculty of Arts.